vzool/frontend-nanodegree-mobile-portfolio/README.md

 1. Decrease images resolution to just fit to their places dimensions in html elements document.
 2. Minify CSS, JS & HTML.
 3. Compress images(PNG/JPG) with considerations of saving images quality.
-4. Reorganize and modify some html elements and attributes as possible as [Google SpeedTest](https://developers.google.com/speed/pagespeed/insights/) recommends.
+4. Reorganize and modify some HTML, CSS and JS elements and attributes as possible as [Google SpeedTest](https://developers.google.com/speed/pagespeed/insights/) recommends.

 #### Second: Optimization for pizza.html & main.js: